-Net Cost of Operations decreased \$49.9 billion (117%) primarily due to an Earned Revenue increase of \$45.4 billion (31%).
-The Earned Revenue increase is comprised of an increase in Interest Revenue of \$34.3 billion, an increase in contributions received by the fund of \$6.2 billion in the unfunded liability amortization payment from Treasury and 4.8 billion from Treasury concurrent receipts and service contributions.
+Net Cost of Operations increased \$336.2 billion (4,540%) primarily due to an Earned Revenue increase of \$54.1 billion (28%).
+The Earned Revenue increase is comprised of an increase in Interest Revenue of \$36.2 billion, an increase in contributions received by the fund of \$16.4 billion in the unfunded liability amortization payment from Treasury and \$1.4 billion from Treasury concurrent receipts and service contributions.
 The Treasury contribution amounts are determined by the DoD Office of the Actuary (OACT), and the contributions made by the Military Services are a factor of base pay times the normal cost percentage rate determined by the OACT.

-Assets as of 9/30/21 (\$1,106.5 billion) Accounts Receivable, \$0.2, <0.1% Fund Balance with Treasury \$0.1, <0.1%
+Further the change also consists of both increases in Gross Costs and Losses/Gains from Actuarial Assumption Changes.
+Gross Costs increased \$67.7 billion primarily due to an increase in expenses that are factored into calculation of the actuarial liability.
+The largest changes include a \$56.6 billion increase to experience and a \$9.0 billion increase to plan due to a revaluation of the U.S. Coast Guard actuarial liability assumed by the MRF.
+Losses/Gains from Actuarial Assumption Changes increased 322.6 billion (596%).
+This was due to a loss on the change in the Actuarial Assumption.
+The large increase is due to the newly adopted SFFAS No. 33 long-term economic assumptions.

-FIGURE 3
+FIGURE 3 TOTAL ASSETS

-Figure 3 depicts the value of significant assets as of September 30, 2021.
+Figure 3 depicts the value of significant assets as of September 30, 2022.